Are Multilingual Employees Smarter and Better At Multitasking?

-Speaking different languages technically means remembering twice as many words, understanding different language patterns, grammatical sentence structures, pronunciation nuances unique to each language.
+Speaking different languages technically means remembering twice as many words, understanding different language patterns, grammatical sentence structures, and pronunciation nuances unique to each language.

-To be able to deal with this efficiently, the brain has no other option but to use more focus, energy and resources to quickly change between the two languages.
+To deal with this efficiently, the brain has no other option but to use more focus, energy, and resources to change between the two languages.

 Are you great at multitasking?

-Enhanced problem solving abilities
+Enhanced problem-solving abilities

-Due to having a more cognitive brain, bilingual/multilingual people are more adept at looking at a problem from a broader perspective.
+Because of having a more cognitive brain, bilingual/multilingual people are more adept at looking at a problem from a broader perspective.

-This has a lot to do with the brain being used to switching between two languages, with each requiring a different approach.
+This has a lot to do with the brain being used to switching between two languages, each requiring a different approach.

 Better multitasking skills

-According to research by Pennsylvania University, this ability allows them to switch between multiple tasks faster and allow better attention shifting.
+According to research by Pennsylvania University, this ability allows them to switch between multiple tasks faster and allows better attention shifting.

-Moreover, since it’s important to not make any mistakes when using different languages, the bilingual brain tries to minimize the number of errors when switching between tasks.
+Since it’s important not to make any mistakes when using different languages, the bilingual brain tries to minimize the number of errors when switching between tasks.

 More productive workers

-A study performed by Chicago University revealed that bilinguals are more likely to make the right decision, due to the ability of thinking about the matter in different languages.
+A study performed by Chicago University revealed that bilinguals are more likely to make the right decision because of their ability to think about the matter in different languages.

-There are certain areas where monolinguals can beat bilinguals like fully focusing on a single task and dedicating attention when it’s most needed.
+There are certain areas where monolinguals can beat bilinguals, like fully focusing on a single task and dedicating attention when it’s most needed.

 Therefore, it’s a good idea to have the best of both worlds!